bloxstreet/support/guides/training-guide.md

 The final part of training is the Register Test.
 Please go through a roleplay of your LRs checking you out (including their greetings).
 If they don’t know how to send a payment request, explain the process to them!
 Make sure they use understandable grammar and effort.
 If they fail, explain why when kicking them from the server.

-### Passing Trainees
+### Passing LRs
 {: .text-purple-100 }
 {: .no_toc }

-If your LRs pass, you must use the :ff command on them, and take them to the green line in the training room.
+If your LRs pass, you must use the :ff command on them, and take them to one of the purple/pink lines in the training room.
 The Host/Co-Host will rank them accordingly and then kick them from the game.

 ### Training Process
 {: .text-blue-000 }